rsyeh/rsyeh.github.io/README.md

 ## How to design and implement features

-All features can be broken down into
+All test can be broken down into

 - components - containers connected to the store, or needing to use component life-cycle methods or refs (pages, forms, modals, routes, navigation, and other shared components)
 - snippets - functions that return JSX (sections, cards, buttons)